-Acknowledging that the concepts we explore cross multiple spheres and Sustainable Development Goals (SDGs), our wide-reaching research is presented under the following five themes:
+Acknowledging that the concepts we explore cross multiple spheres and Sustainable Development Goals (SDGs), our wide-reaching research is presented under the following six themes:

 Fundamental urban change depends on the institutional and political setting through which the city is constituted as an economic, ecological and social system of systems.
 The capacity of a city to drive urban change relates both to the ability of the city to generate revenues to safeguard public interest, and the common good.
 Urban transformation has the potential to capture value through combinations of systems of regulation, land use, and economic formation.
 Governance and law plays a central role in ensuring the efficacy of systems of access to land, development control, property rights; the informal and formal sectors of the city alike.